Nordikk/sims-4-rng/README.md

 # 🚀 SimsRNG 🎲

-SimsRNG is an innovative tool for generating randomized Sims attributes from a given dataset!
+SimsRNG is a tool for generating randomized Sims attributes from a given dataset!

 ## 📦 Getting Started